rastersoft/autovala/README.md

   * Automatically determines the vala packages and libraries needed to compile and run the project, by inspecting the source code
-  * Automatically generates the .vala and pkg-config files for libraries
+  * Automatically generates the .vapi and pkg-config files for libraries
   * Automatically determinates the final destination for an icon, by checking its type (svg or png) and, in the later case, its size.
   * Automatically generates manpages from text files in several possible input